kubo550/reshrd/README.md

 ## How Does This Work?

-1. When you get an item on [reshrd shop](https://reshrd.com/), you also gain access to the Control Panel.
-To change the link to your QR clothing, simply log in, choose a clothing item, and paste the link you want.
+Each clothing item we create has a unique QR code that links to the unique website from which it is further redirected to the site you as a user choose.

+To picture it better:

+1. You buy a t-shirt with a QR code that leads to the page qr.reshrd.com/10011.
+2. In the QR Control Panel (shown below), you choose the page that qr.reshrd.com/10011 will redirect to.
+3. As a music enthusiast, you paste the link to your favorite song: LINK
+4. When someone scans the QR code on your t-shirt, they will be instantly redirected to that fabulous song.
+5. Then, since you are also a fun lad, you decide to change the page on your tee to your favorite picture.
+So you paste this link on your QR Control panel: [here](https://my.reshrd.com)
-2. Bam!
-From now on, when someone scans your clothes, it will redirect them to the page you chose.
+6. From now on, the lucky people who scan your t-shirt will be redirected to the marvelous picture of a muscular SpongeBob.

-3. Feel like changing the link?
-No worries, simply log in, paste a new one, and… your QR clothing is updated!
+The system works 24/7 and changes the link in just a second.
+Oh, and there are unlimited changes you can make to your QR.
+So whenever you feel the urge to share something else than you presently are, simply change the link on the QR Control Panel.
 ## Check out live preview

  Production [here](https://my.reshrd.com)